PSAppDeployToolkit/PSAppDeployToolkit/wiki/Stop-ServiceAndDependencies.md

 Specify the name of the service.

-`-ComputerName <String>`

-Specify the name of the computer.
-Default is: the local computer.

 `-SkipServiceExistsTest [<SwitchParameter>]`

 Choose to skip the test to check whether or not the service exists if it was already done outside of this function.